akualab/occult/README.md

 ## Under the Hood

-The core functionality is in a very small file [occult.go](https://github.com/akualab/occult/blob/master/occult.go).
+The core functionality is in [occult.go](https://github.com/akualab/occult/blob/master/occult.go).

 The approach is to provide a basic type called ProcFunc: